Our science and contacts (IIB)

 The Board welcomes submissions on:

-- Fundamental discovery research relating to human pathogens, pathogenicity, host pathogen responses and immune system development, function and disorders.
-Including use of in silico systems, relevant animal models and experimental studies in humans.
+- Discovery research relating to human pathogens, pathogenicity, antimicrobial resistance, host pathogen responses including inflammation and the development function and disorders of the immune system where this informs mechanism of disease.
+Immune disease including allergy (except asthma and other organ-based disorders), transplantation immunology, systemic immune disorders & auto-immune disease.
+Including use of in silico systems, relevant animal models and experimental studies in humans throughout the lifecourse.

-- Population-level research, using epidemiological, genetic and ‘omic approaches, and computational modelling, to elucidate disease risks, aetiologies and progression, and to understand the evolution of pathogen populations.
+- Population-level research, using epidemiological, genetic and ‘omic approaches, and computational modelling, to elucidate disease risks, aetiologies and progression, and to understand the evolution of pathogen populations and epidemic preparedness.

-- Research to inform novel strategies for preventing and controlling infectious and immune disease, including vector control, predictive modelling and early development research to inform future intervention strategies.
+- Research to inform novel strategies for preventing and controlling infectious and immune disease, including vector control, predictive modelling and early development research to inform future intervention strategies including vaccines, diagnostics and therapeutics.

 For applications for fellowships please refer to our Fellowships page.
 For studies undertaking the development, validation or evaluation of new products/interventions please see our Translational research and Global health funding partnerships pages.

-We have identified key challenges that can only be met with a more integrated approach across our portfolio.
-These form current Board opportunity areas and we encourage researchers to submit applications that focus on:
+The Board has identified key challenges that can only be met with a more integrated approach across our portfolio.
+These form current Board opportunity areas, which will be used by IIB to prioritise investments during funding discussions, together with the three cross-Board opportunities.
+We encourage researchers to submit applications that focus on:

-To maintain the momentum generated through the Foundation Awards Call, the Zika Rapid Response Initiative and our support for networks in vector-borne disease and vaccines R&D, submissions made from projects and networks supported by these initiatives will be prioritised for consideration, for a time-bound period.
+- Maintain the momentum generated through the GCRF Infections Foundation Awards, the Zika Rapid Response Initiative and our support for Networks in vector borne disease and vaccines R&D, through follow-on submissions made from projects and networks supported by these initiatives.

 - Immunity and infection through the life course

-To further develop the Board’s portfolio of studies on how immune status and infection can contribute to disease and to link with the interests of sister Boards (c.f. mental health and neurodegeneration, NMHB; asthma, PSMB; cancer, MCMB), submissions examining the driving causative linkages between immune status/infection and disease will be prioritised for consideration.
+To further develop the Board’s portfolio of studies on how immune status and infection can contribute to disease and to link with the interests of sister Boards (c.f. mental health and neurodegeneration, NMHB; asthma, PSMB; cancer, MCMB), submissions examining the driving causative linkages between immune status/infection and disease.

 In addition to the Board opportunities, IIB will prioritise for consideration submissions that meet the criteria of MRC-wide opportunities, which apply to all Boards.
-These being for:
+These are:

 - New Investigator Research Grants - supporting researchers towards becoming independent investigators.